-Jude opens his brief letter with a greeting (vv.1-4, which we will cover in this sermon), and a strong word of warning about the deceptive methods used by these false teachers.
-Jude also explains the precise nature of their error-using the grace of God as a pretext for immoral behavior-as well as reminding his readers of the certainty of God's judgment upon those who distort the truth for their sinful purposes.
+Jude opens his brief letter (vv.1-4) with a greeting, and a strong word of warning about the deceptive methods used by these false teachers.
+Jude also includes a word of explanation about the nature of their error-using the grace of God as a pretext for immoral behavior-as well as reminding his readers of the certainty of God's judgment upon those who distort the truth for their sinful purposes.
 In verses 5-16, Jude sets out what amounts to a sermon of sorts on the course of redemptive history, in which Jude makes his case that God has his own ways of dealing with false teachers, and that they will inevitably bring themselves under God's judgment.
-Jude appeals to several well-known figures (Cain, Balaam, Korah) in which God's judgment falls upon the disobedient, while pointing to these same events as examples of what will befall the false teachers currently plaguing the churches.
-Jude calls upon his reader to learn from God's dealing with his people in the past, as an example of how and why we are to resist the false teachers whenever they are present in our churches.

-In verses 17-23, we come to the heart of the epistle where Jude exhorts his reader to remember that Jesus and the apostles had predicted the very situation that the churches were now facing.
+Jude now appeals to past events in which God's judgment falls upon the disobedient, before appealing to these events as examples of what will befall the false teachers currently plaguing the churches.
+Jude calls upon his reader to learn from God's dealing with his people in the past, as a way to resist the false teachers then present in the churches.
+In verses 17-23, we come to the heart of the epistle where Jude exhorts his reader to remember that the apostles had predicted the very situation that the churches were now facing.
 In light of this, it was their duty to build themselves up in the "most holy faith" until Christ returns.
 And then in the final verses of the epistle (vv.
 24-25), Jude closes with one of the most moving doxologies in all the New Testament.
-"Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
-Amen."

-As we have seen from our time in 2 Peter, the parallels between Jude and 2 Peter are quite remarkable.
+Anyone who knows the New Testament knows that the Epistle of Jude is very similar to 2 Peter chapter 2.
+In fact, the parallels between Jude and 2 Peter are quite remarkable.
 This has led a number of critical scholars to conclude that an anonymous author copied 2 Peter chapter 2, edited it, and then circulated it as a letter from Jude, the brother of James and Jesus.
-Others contend the opposite-someone writing in the name of Peter did the same thing-taking the material in 2 Peter chapter 2 from the epistle of Jude and then passed it off as the work of the Apostle Peter.
+Others contend the opposite-someone writing in the name of Peter did the same thing-taking the material in 2 Peter chapter 2 from the epistle of Jude and then passing it off as the work of the Apostle Peter.
 But there is nothing in the orthodox view of inspiration which would prevent Peter from incorporating a portion of the Epistle of Jude in his own letter (our 2 Peter).
-It is likely the case that Peter utilized Jude in the composition of his second letter.
+It is likely the case that Peter simply borrowed this material from Jude.
 Either that is the case, or whoever wrote 2 Peter was lying when he claimed to an eyewitness to many of the events in the life of Jesus (i.e., the transfiguration).
-The author identifies himself as "Jude" the brother of James and of Jesus-something which, if not true, would have brought howls of protest from anyone reading this letter who knew this not to be the case.
-If someone were going to forge a letter like this, why use the name of Jude, who, is rarely mentioned in the early church?
+The author identifies himself as "Jude" the brother of James and of Jesus-something which, if not true, would have brought howls of protest from anyone reading this letter who knew that not to be the case.
+If someone were going to forge a letter like this, why use the name of Jude, who, apart from this letter, no one in the early church even mentions?